 - A language-rich environment, where learning is supported and celebrated.

 - Children with English as an additional language (EAL) are well supported by specialist staff and attain highly.
 The staff at Barlow Hall are experienced in supporting children with EAL and we have a well established transition programme to support children new to the country and new to English.
 Our children welcome children new to school.

-- Barlow Hall actively supports the principle of full participation of all pupils in the curriculum, including children with medical, health, learning, sensory, physical, emotional and behavioural difficulties.
+- Barlow Hall actively supports the principle of full participation of all pupils in the curriculum.
 We have specialist staff and resources, such as the Reading Centre, Therapeutic Centre and Communication Centre to support children with a range of needs.
-Although Barlow Hall is not a barrier free school we have a fully implemented Disability Equality Policy and Scheme that enables us to implement arrangements to support children and families.
+We have a fully implemented Equality Policy and Accessibility Plan that enables us to implement arrangements to support children and families.

 - We commission specialists to support the children and families at Barlow Hall.
-This includes, educational psychologists, speech and language therapists and development workers, play therapists, school nurses and other health professionals.
+This includes, educational psychologists, speech and language therapists and development workers, occupational therapists, school nurses and other health professionals.

 - We work in partnership with other children’s services such as family intervention services, child and adult mental health services and other aspects of Children’s Social Care.
 Our School Pastoral Support Adviser works to support children and their families ensuring that we work in partnership for the best outcomes for children.